domoslabs/juci/docs/juci-structure.md

 	define Plugin/<somename>
 		CODE_LOAD:=<num> - this specifies loading order.
 It is sometimes important to control load order.
 Default is 50.
 Juci core has this set to 01 to load juci before any other modules.
-		STYLE_LOAD:=<num> - this is the same for styles TPL_LOAD:=<num> - this is for templates (html).
-If you load your templates AFTER another module then you can basically override any template in any preceding module by simply creating file with the same name.
 		JAVASCRIPT-y:=<javascript files> - specify your js files STYLES-y:=<css> - specify styles
 		TEMPLATES-y:=<html> specify html templates